theChad/go/README.md

 # go

 Bare-bones implemntation of a local go game.
 Allows placement of stones and enforces turn order, but will not enforce the ko rule or do any scoring (nor allow passing yet).
 Likely never will - this was just a hobby project.
+This is now a clojurescript version, written for the browser.

 ## Installation

-Created using lein, and can be run using `lein run`.
+Clone the repo, or just the `resources/public` folder, which contains the html and javascript.

 ## Usage

-    $ lein run
+    $ lein figwheel

-## Options

-Board size..but unfinished, as with the rest of the project. `lein run 9` will restrict plays to the upper left 9x9, and capture stones as if playing on a smaller board, but still draws the big board.
+Runs an interactive environmet, with the game in the browser at `localhost:3449'.
+Alternatively, open `resources/public/index.html` in a browser.

-Copyright © 2017 theChad
+Copyright © 2021 theChad

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.